nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 Command: `history pb EXERICSE_NAME`

+**Note:** Must use underscores ('_') to connect words in Exercise_Name if it consists of multiple words.

 **Example**: `history pb bench_press`

 ```

-Personal best for bench press: Bench Press: 3 sets of 12 at 30
+Personal best for bench press: sets of 12 at 30
 ```

 ---

 ### 22. View PBs for exercises